cmu-delphi/covidcast-indicators/_template_python/INDICATOR_DEV_GUIDE.md

 * If it’s a small issue, how would you address it?
 Do you need an extra function to handle it?
 * If it’s a big issue, talk to others and consider making a PRD to present potential solutions.

-## Stage 2: Pipeline Code
+## Step 2: Pipeline Code

 Now that we know the substance and dimensions of our data, we can start planning the pipeline code.

 ### Logic overview

-Broadly speaking, the objective here is to create a script that will download data, transform it (mainly by aggregating it to different geo levels), format it to match our standard format, and save the transformed data to the receiving directory as a CSV.
-The indicator, validation (a series of quality checks), and archive diffing (compressing the data by only outputting rows changed between data versions) are run via the runner.
-Acquisition (ingestion of files from the receiving directory and into the database) is run separately (see the delphi-epidata repo).
+Broadly speaking, the objective here is to create a script that will download data, transform it (mainly by aggregating it to different geo levels), format it to match our standard format, and save the transformed data to the [receiving directory](https://github.com/cmu-delphi/covidcast-indicators/blob/d36352b/ansible/templates/changehc-params-prod.json.j2#L3) as a CSV.
+The indicator, [validation](https://github.com/cmu-delphi/covidcast-indicators/tree/6912077acba97e835aff7d0cd3d64309a1a9241d/_delphi_utils_python/delphi_utils/validator) (a series of quality checks), and [archive diffing](https://github.com/cmu-delphi/covidcast-indicators/blob/6912077acba97e835aff7d0cd3d64309a1a9241d/_delphi_utils_python/delphi_utils/archive.py) (compressing the data by only outputting rows changed between data versions) are run via the runner.
+Acquisition (ingestion of files from the receiving directory and into the database) is run separately (see the [`delphi-epidata repo`](https://github.com/cmu-delphi/delphi-epidata/tree/c65d8093d9e8fed97b3347e195cc9c40c1a5fcfa)).

-params.json.template is copied to params.json during a run. params.json is used to set parameters that modify a run and that we expect we’ll want to change in the future (e.g. date range to generate) or need to be obfuscated (e.g. API key).
+`params.json.template` is copied to `params.json` during a run. `params.json` is used to set parameters that modify a run and that we expect we’ll want to change in the future (e.g. date range to generate) or need to be obfuscated (e.g. API key).

-Each indicator has a makefile (using GNU make), which provides predefined routines for local setup, testing, linting, and running the indicator.
+Each indicator includes a makefile (using GNU make), which provides predefined routines for local setup, testing, linting, and running the indicator.
 At the moment, the makefiles use python 3.8.15+.

 ### Development

-To get started, Delphi has a basic code template that you should copy into a top-level directory in the covidcast-indicators repo.
-It can also be helpful to read through other indicators (e.g.), especially if they share a data source or format.
+To get started, Delphi has a [basic code template](https://github.com/cmu-delphi/covidcast-indicators/tree/6f46f2b4a0cf86137fda5bd58025997647c87b46/_template_python) that you should copy into a top-level directory in the [`covidcast-indicators` repo](https://github.com/cmu-delphi/covidcast-indicators/).
+It can also be helpful to read through other indicators, especially if they share a data source or format.

 Indicators should be written in python for speed and maintainability.
 If you think you need to use R, please reconsider! and talk to other engineering team members.

 Generally, indicators have:

-* run.py: Run through all the pipeline steps.
+* `run.py`: Run through all the pipeline steps.
 Loops over all geo type-signal combinations we want to produce.
-Handles logging and saving to CSV using functions from delphi_utils.
+Handles logging and saving to CSV using functions from [`delphi_utils`](https://github.com/cmu-delphi/covidcast-indicators/tree/6912077acba97e835aff7d0cd3d64309a1a9241d/_delphi_utils_python/delphi_utils).
-* pull.py: Fetch the data from the data source and do basic processing (e.g. drop unnecessary columns).
+* `pull.py`: Fetch the data from the data source and do basic processing (e.g. drop unnecessary columns).
 Advanced processing (e.g. sensorization) should go elsewhere.
-* geo.py: Do geo-aggregation.
-This tends to be simple wrappers around delphi_utils.geomapper functions.
+* `geo.py`: Do geo-aggregation.
+This tends to be simple wrappers around [`delphi_utils.geomapper`](https://github.com/cmu-delphi/covidcast-indicators/blob/6912077acba97e835aff7d0cd3d64309a1a9241d/_delphi_utils_python/delphi_utils/geomap.py) functions.
 Do other geo handling (e.g. finding and reporting DC as a state).
-* constants.py: Lists of geos to produce, signals to produce, dataset ids, data source URL, etc.
+* `constants.py`: Lists of geos to produce, signals to produce, dataset ids, data source URL, etc.

 #### Function stubs

-If you have many functions you want to implement and/or anticipate a complex pipeline, consider starting with function stubs with comments or pseudo code.
+If you have many functions you want to implement and/or anticipate a complex pipeline, consider starting with [function stubs](https://en.wikipedia.org/wiki/Method_stub) with comments or pseudo code.
 Bonus: consider writing unit tests upfront based on the expected behavior of each function.

 Some stubs to consider: